Induced pluripotent stem cells or iPS cells just might be the most exciting development in the stem cell field over the last 15 years.

 Hal was definitely one of a kind and in a good way.
 I only met him once when I was a grad student at UCSD and had gone up to the Hutch to give a talk.
 I didn’t know him, but when I did my postdoc at the Hutch I became very good friends with some of those who had known him well.
 Without exaggeration I can say they loved the guy and admired his work.
 I also knew Hal’s science well and was a big fan.

-When I arrived at the Hutch in Bob Eisenman’s lab to start my postdoc in 1998, people were still grieving Hal’s death 3 years earlier (see his NYT obit here).
-I also remember the moment I gave the sad news to my doctoral advisor, Mark Kamps, that Hal had passed away.
+When I arrived at the Hutch in Bob Eisenman’s lab to start my postdoc in 1998, people were still grieving Hal’s death.
+He died 3 years earlier (see his NYT obit here).
+I also remember the moment I gave the sad news to my doctoral advisor, Mark Kamps.
 For the first time in my years of working with Mark, he was visibly shaken.
-He thought the world of Hal and had interacted with him during a long running series of joint meetings between The Hutch and Salk scientists called the “Salk-Seattle Meetings”, which sadly no longer take place.
+He thought the world of Hal.
+Mark had interacted with him during a long running series of joint meetings between The Hutch and Salk scientists.
+These gatherings were called the “Salk-Seattle Meetings”, which sadly no longer take place.

 Hal was a visionary researcher in the area of transcription and cellular fate.
 He might have won the Nobel Prize and deservedly if he had not been taken from us by a brain tumor.
 At the same time Hal was the kind of scientist and person that I admire.

 So, you might ask, why do I think Hal deserves some of the credit for the discovery of iPS cells?

 He did pioneering studies of how genes influence cell fate.
 His models of how transcription factors direct cell fate were exemplified by his lab’s seminal work on MyoD, a powerful transcription factor that can induce a muscle cellular phenotype.